-The controlling factors on dataset performance critically depend on the calibration approach, since the time series of the completed data tend to follow the time series of the calibrator, at least on the large scale.
+The \controlling factors on dataset performance\ critically depend on the calibration approach, since the time series of the completed data tend to follow the time series of the calibrator, at least on the large scale.
 All of the global precipitation data sets have some calibrating data source, which is necessary to control bias differences between contributing satellites.
-Otherwise, shifts in the contributing set of satellites at any given time can cause unphysical shifts in the behavior of the precipitation estimates.
-However, this calibration plays a large role in determining the interannual variation that the various data sets display.
-Experience shows that datasets/regions with passive microwave calibration (oceans for GPCP monthly SG, and all regions for 3B42RT and the IMERG Early and Late) tend to have similar interannual fluctuations, while datasets/regions with combined passive/active microwave calibration (oceans for 3B42/43 and IMERG Final) tend to show a variation in the tropical oceans that leads the passive microwave-calibrated datasets by 3-6 months.
-Climatological calibrations might change the mean bias or even the seasonal cycle, but they should not change the interannual variations or long-term trends.
+Otherwise, shifts in the contributing set of satellites at any given time can cause unphysical shifts in the behavior of the precipitation that the various data sets display.
+Experience shows that datasets/regions with passive microwave calibration (oceans for GPCP monthly SG and the previous 3B42 after August 2014, and all regions for the previous 3B42RT and the IMERG Early and Late) tend to have similar interannual fluctuations, while datasets/regions with combined passive/active microwave calibration (oceans for the previous 3B42/43 and IMERG Runs) tend to show a variation in the tropical oceans that leads the passive microwave-calibrated datasets by 3-6 months.
+Climatological calibrations might change the mean bias or even the seasonal cycle, but they do not change the interannual variations or long-term trends other than amplifying or diminishing the overall values.

 Analyses of monthly surface gauge data add another layer of calibration over land in some datasets.
-The combined precipitation research team at Goddard has major responsibility for each of the GPCP monthly SG combined product, the 3B43 monthly product, and the IMERG Final Run monthly product.
+The same multi-sensor precipitation research team at Goddard has major responsibility for the GPCP monthly SG combined product, the former 3B43 monthly product, and the IMERG Final Run monthly product.
 In each case the multi-satellite data are averaged to the monthly scale and combined with the GPCC monthly surface precipitation gauge analysis.
-In each case the multi-satellite data are adjusted to the large-area mean of the gauge analysis, where available (mostly over land), and then combined with the gauge analysis using a simple inverse estimated-randomerror variance weighting.
-In all three data sets the gauge analysis has an important or dominant role in determining the final combined value for grid boxes in areas with "good" gauge coverage.
+Furthermore, the multi-satellite data are adjusted to the large-area mean of the gauge analysis, where available (mostly over land), and then combined with the gauge analysis using a simple inverse estimated-random-error variance weighting.
+In both data sets the gauge analysis has an important or dominant role in determining the final combined value for grid boxes in areas with "good" gauge coverage.
 [See Bolvin et al. (2009) for an example with GPCP.]
 Regions with poor gauge coverage, such as central Africa, have a higher weight on the satellite input that has been corrected to the large-area bias of the gauges.
 The oceans are mostly devoid of gauges and therefore mostly lack such gauge input.

-In contrast, the short-interval (as opposed to monthly, above) GPCP is the One-Degree Daily (1DD), the short-interval TMPA is 3B42 (3-hourly), and the short-interval IMERG are the Final Run half-hourly datasets.
+In contrast, the short-interval (as opposed to monthly, above) GPCP is the V3.2 Daily, the previous short-interval TMPA was 3B42 (3-hourly), and the short-interval IMERG is the Final Run half-hourly datasets.
 In each case the short-interval data are adjusted with a simple, spatially varying ratio to force the multi-satellite estimates to approximately average up to the corresponding monthly satellite-gauge product, with controls on the ratios to prevent unphysical results.
-Thus, monthly-average values of the short-interval data should be close to the average of the monthly datasets, which the developers consider more reliable than the short-interval datasets.
-In fact, compared to datasets that lack the adjustment to the monthly satellite-gauge estimates, the 1DD, 3B42, and IMERG Final half-hourly datasets tend to score better at timescales longer than a few days.
+Thus, monthly averages of the short-interval data should be close to the values in the monthly datasets, which the developers consider more reliable than the short-interval datasets.
+In fact, compared to datasets that lack the adjustment to the monthly satellite-gauge estimates, the GPCP V3.2 Daily, previous 3B42, and IMERG Final half-hourly datasets tend to score better at timescales longer than a few days.
 This is presumably because the random error begins to cancel out as more samples are averaged together, leaving only the bias error.
 Of course, the short-interval datasets and regions that lack month-to-month surface gauge data input are more clearly driven by the behavior of the satellite input data.